-Philippe Coutinho: Barcelona unveil Brazil playmaker at Nou Camp
+Philippe Coutinho: Barcelona unveil Brazil midfielder at Nou Camp

 - From the section European Football

-Philippe Coutinho's £142m move to Barcelona was officially confirmed on Monday as the playmaker was unveiled to fans at the Nou Camp.
+Philippe Coutinho's £142m move from Liverpool to Barcelona was officially confirmed on Monday as the playmaker was unveiled to fans at the Nou Camp.

-The 25-year-old Brazilian signed a contract alongside Barcelona president Josep Maria Bartomeu, before performing keepy-uppies in front of supporters.
+The Brazilian, 25, signed a five-and-a-half-year contract alongside president Josep Maria Bartomeu, before performing keepy-uppies in front of supporters.

-A deal for Coutinho to join Barcelona from Liverpool was agreed on Saturday.
+A deal for Coutinho to join Barcelona was agreed on Saturday.

 "I want to thank the president and everyone who has made it possible," said Coutinho.